Lotus-King-Research/Transmit/docs/translation.md

 ## Communication Between Translators

 There should be an alternative communication channel available for translators.
-Such as Discord or Slack.
+Something that is not creating additional distraction (e.g. Whatsapp) and is straightforward to follow (e.g. Discord or Slack).

 <hr>